magabriel/trefoil/doc/trefoil-doc/Contents/plugins-EbookQuizPlugin.md

 N> The following rendered version of the examples uses plain HTML N> to implement the user interactions.
 No Javascript or other N> scripting language are allowed by the edition format.
+N>
+N> To get the full funcionality of the rendered quizes you need an N> ebook reader whith supoort for page breaks.
+If you are reading N> this in a reader which does not support page breaks the examples N> **will not render properly**.

 {% else %}